pkiraly/pkiraly.github.io/_posts/2016-04-09-third-report.md

 limited fieldset.
 (If you want to check how to setup Solr and what interface you can use, check this [wiki page](https://cwiki.apache.org/confluence/display/solr/The+Term+Vector+Component).

-When the index were created (it took five days, but it is improvable) the scores can be read from it in the following form:
+When the index were created (it took five days, but it is improvable) the scores of a field (in this case the dc:title "Fleming/Mair wedding, Slaithwaite, Huddersfield" -- from the record  [/2022320/3F61C612ED9C42CCB85E533B47367…](http://www.europeana.eu/portal/record/2022320/3F61C612ED9C42CCB85E533B4736795E8BDC7E77.html)) can be read from Solr API in the following form:

       "dc_title_txt":{
         "fleming":{